Chapter 9. Connection Points

 Let’s create a Demagogue COM object that

-, a speaker can whisper, talk, or yell his speech,
+represents a public speaker.
+The ATL-based CDemagogue class implements the ISpeaker interface.
+When asked to Speak, a speaker can whisper, talk, or yell his speech,

-depending on the value of Volume
+depending on the value of Volume.

 1interface ISpeaker : IDispatch {